jordanbchilds/jordanbchilds.github.io/content/posts/mcmc_introduction.md

 An initial convergence check is usually done by eye.
 A converged chain should sample from a steady distribution.
 Conversely, a chain that does not maintain some equilibrium shows signs of non-convergence and may still be in its burn-in period.
 Whether or not the chain is moving centred upon some steady state should be visible in a trace plot, a time series line plot of the chain's value at each iteration.
 Also informal, although more convincing, is the inspection of multiple chains, initialised at a range of values.
 All chains should reach the same stationary distribution, and overlayed trace plots are an easy method to highlight when this is or is not the case.
 When the chains do not overlap, this could indicate a lack of convergence.
 Multiple chains have the additional benefit that the posterior draws can be combined, provided checks have been made that they come from the same distribution, essentially parallelising inference.

 Several formal convergence diagnostics have been proposed.
 The most widely used method is a likely to be a statistic which compares the within and between chain variation of multiple chains.
 The statistic, $\hat{\text{R}}$, tends to 1.0 as the number of iterations increases.
-Many other convergence diagnostics have been suggested, however, they will not be discussed in detail here, see \textcite{mengersen_mcmc_1999} for a review.
+Many other convergence diagnostics have been suggested, however, they will not be discussed in detail here.

 ## Autocorrelation